 - 1. Make sure that the node to be changed is not the master node.
 Take ownership from another node if required. - 2.
 From the slave node to be changed, go to the clustering tab and click on the "Leave cluster" button. - 3.
 Reconfigure the address via the MSL console, and follow the prompts to reboot. - 4.
-Join the server to the cluster.
+Add the node on the master, and join the server to the cluster.